Editor’s note: This article originally ran Aug. 30, 2021 and was updated Sept. 4, 2022 and Dec. 13, 2022.

 2. Symptoms of the flu, COVID-19 and common colds are similar.
 Vaccination helps reduce the odds you’ll feel sick.

-“Without a test, there’s no way to tell the difference between COVID, regular cold and flu, so it’s really important to make sure that you’re limiting the chances that what you have is COVID or flu,” Dr. Ruff says.
+“Without a test, there’s no way to tell the difference between COVID, regular cold and flu, so it’s really important to make sure that you’re limiting the chances that what you have is COVID or flu by getting vaccinated for both,” Dr. Ruff says.
+(Eventually, expect a combined flu and COVID-19 vaccine, but that’s likely a few years away, she says.)

 3. Get the flu shot to help protect others.